sivantoledo/taucs/README.md

 ### Copyright and License

+Copyright 2001-2025 Sivan Toledo.

+ TAUCS is free software; you can redistribute it and/or modify it under the terms of either:

+- the GNU Lesser General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.

+or

+- the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.

+or both in parallel, as here, or

+- the Apache License as published by the Apache Software Foundation; either version 2.0 of the License, or (at your option) any later version.

+IN ALL CASES, WITH THE ADDITIONAL REQUIREMENT
+    that if you use this software or derivatives of it, directly or indirectly, to produce research that is described in a research paper, you need to cite the most up-to-date version of the article that describes the algorithm that you use in your paper.

+TAUCS is distributed in the hope that it will be useful, but
+    WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received copies of the GNU General Public License and the
+    GNU Lesser General Public License along with this software.
+If not, see [https://www.gnu.org/licenses/](https://www.gnu.org/licenses/).

+You should have received copies of the Apache License.
+If not, see [https://www.apache.org/licenses/](https://www.apache.org/licenses/).

+**Versions 2.2 and earlier were distributed under a different license:**

 TAUCS Version 2.0, November 29, 2001.
 Copyright (c) 2001, 2002, 2003 by Sivan Toledo, Tel-Aviv Univesity, stoledo@tau.ac.il.
 All Rights Reserved.

 TAUCS License: